 e.
 Programmatic permitting for linear underground and overhead projects

-Allowing Type 1linear underground and overhead projects to certify and submit one Notice of Intent for related projects scopes and located within one Regional Water Board boundary will save time and money in application processes, changes of information, and initial inspections.
+Allowing linear underground and overhead projects to certify and submit one Notice of Intent for projects that have similar construction activity scopes and are located within one Regional Water Board office boundary will save time and money in application processes, changes of information, and initial inspections.

-G. Incorporation of Total Maximum Daily Load (TMDL) Requirements and Cost
+I.G.
+Incorporation of Total Maximum Daily Load (TMDL) Requirements and Cost

-1. Introduction
+I.G.1.
+Introduction

 This General Permit’s TMDL requirements provide a consistent implementation approach for TMDLs with similar pollutants and waste load allocations, streamlining the process for construction projects to achieve compliance.
-Responsible Dischargers are required to implement applicable TMDL waste load allocations through the following TMDL-specific requirements developed for this General Permit: compliance with this General Permit, Revised Universal Soil Loss Equation, Version 2, (RUSLE2) modeling, numeric action levels (NALs), and/or numeric effluent limitations (NELs).
+Responsible Dischargers are required to implement applicable TMDL waste load allocations through the following TMDL-specific requirements developed for this General Permit: compliance with this General Permit, Revised Universal Soil Loss Equation, Version 2, (RUSLE2) modeling, numeric action levels, and/or numeric effluent limitations.
 This consistency between TMDLs provides cost-efficient implementation for Responsible Dischargers in achieving compliance with applicable TMDL requirements.
 The discussion below is to provide:

 An overview of TMDL implementation where the State Water Board has provided cost-efficiencies;